syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ## Customizing the logarithmic base

-The logarithmic base of the axis can be customised by using the [LogarithmicBase](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.LogarithmicAxis.html#Syncfusion_Maui_Charts_LogarithmicAxis_LogarithmicBase) property of the axis.
+The log base can be customised by using the [LogarithmicBase](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.LogarithmicAxis.html#Syncfusion_Maui_Charts_LogarithmicAxis_LogarithmicBase) property of the axis.
 By default, the base of a logarithmic axis is set to 10.
 You can, however, set the base to any value that meets your requirements.
 Just ensure that the base value is any positive number greater than 1.
 The following code example demonstrates the logarithmic values in the y axis calculated from base 2.

 {% tabs %}